 In addition to looking closely at the data in your own marketing department, it’s important to take into account marketing trends that occur industry-wide.
 Here are some of the marketing budget trends that we’re seeing across the industry.

 - Digital marketing spending has been steadily increasing for years and there are no signs of this slowing down.
 In fact, Forrester Research predicts that marketers will spend at least 42% more on each digital marketing channel this year.

 - According to Forrester, search marketing will make up the largest chunk of online marketing budgets.
-71% of respondents to an eMarketer survey said that they expect to increase their spending on Google AdWords, confirming Forrester’s prediction about increased search marketing spending.
+71% of respondents to an eMarketer survey said that they expect to increase their spending on Google Ads, confirming Forrester’s prediction about increased search marketing spending.
 Display advertising will take the second largest share of online marketing spend as more companies adopt online video and interactive banner ads.

 - Once seen as a content afterthought, video will become increasingly more important in the years ahead.
 Forrester Research found that including video in emails resulted in 200% to 300% increase in click-through rates.